WalletScrutiny/WalletScrutinyCom/_bearer/census.tangem.smartcard.md

 {{ page.title }}'s page on Amazon claims it still has [one copy left in stock.](https://www.amazon.com/All-One-Contactless-Hardware-Securely/dp/B08BHH9GC6) According to Amazon, the card was first made available on June 19, 2020.

 The website is currently out of commission, and there's little, if any, recent information on the state of this product.
-We believe this product was discontinued and is now vaporware.
+We believe this product was discontinued.